tylergaw/css-true-titles/README.md

  [http://caniuse.com/css-masks](http://caniuse.com/css-masks)
  * High Res/Retina displays hate this demo.
 I think it's just too much moving around.
 Those big raster images and masks flake out from time to time.
+ * File size.
+I'm using a number of large images with transparency so the page weight is about 4.3 MB.
+Ouch.

 ## Reference